ITDesignRaccon/measurementor/README.md

 To update these variables you can just run the setup.sh script and it will prompt you to enter all the configurable values.

+Prerequisites to open the project in IntelliJ:
+    - sdk install gradle 2.14.1
+    - use JDK 8 for project

 Get your vagrant box up and running:

     vagrant up

+TODO vagrant up fails on some dependency conflict

 ssh into the vagrant box you just set up: